 An aortic aneurysm (say "a-OR-tik AN-yuh-rih-zum") is a bulge in part of the aorta, your main artery.
 If the bulge gets large enough, it can rupture.
 If it does, your life is in danger.

-Aortic aneurysms are most commonly caused by hardening of the arteries (atherosclerosis), but other causes include genetic conditions, infections, and injury.
+Aortic aneurysms are usually caused by hardening of the arteries (atherosclerosis).
+But other causes include genetic conditions, infections, and injury.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.